nextcord/nextcord/README.rst

 You can find more examples in the examples directory.

-**NOTE: It is not advised to leave your token directly in your code, as it allows anyone with it to access your bot.
-If you intend to make your code public you should store it externally.**
+**NOTE:** It is not advised to leave your token directly in your code, as it allows anyone with it to access your bot.
+If you intend to make your code public you should `store it securely <https://github.com/nextcord/nextcord/blob/master/examples/secure_token_storage.py/>`_.

 Links
 ------